Women in Nigeria: Causes

-Girl child labour
+Female child labour

 Polygamy

 12 out of the 36 Nigerian states recognize polygamous marriages as being equivalent to monogamous marriages.
 All twelve states are governed by Islamic Sharia Law.
 The States, which are all northern, include the states of Bauchi, Borno, Gombe, Jigawa, Kaduna, Kano, Katsina, Kebbi, Niger, Sokoto, Yobe, and Zamfara which allows for a man to take more than one wife.